ethereum/remix-ide/docs/create_deploy.md

 ```

+When pasting in code, make sure you understand it before deploying or interacting with it.
+Don't get scammed!

 Compile the Contract
 --------------------
 With the contract above as the active tab in the Editor, compile the contract.
-A quick way to compile is to by hitting **ctrl + s**.
+A quick way to compile is to hit **ctrl + s**.
 You can also compile by going to the Solidity compiler and clicking the compile button, or by right clicking a file in the File Explorer, or by clicking the play button at the top of the Editor.

 **For More Info** see the docs on the [Solidity Compiler](compile.html).

 Deploy the contract
 -------------------
-Go to the **Deploy & Run** plugin.
+Go to the **Deploy & Run Transactions** plugin.

 At the top of this plugin is the Environment select box.
 Here you can choose where you want to deploy your contract.
 There are many choices.
 For more info about these options see [this section](run.html#environment) of the docs.